jordanpotti/jordanpotti.github.io/_pages/home.md

 	Where are the strengths and weaknesses of the blue team?
 	How do employees gain and lose authorization to access data and systems?
 	What assets are important?
-	What does the perimieter look like?
+	What does the perimeter look like?

 #### Advanced Questions